 Discover Carbon County’s History, Legend and Lore

-Another large draw to Carbon County is the history, legend and lore of it’s western past.
-When you visit Carbon County, you can step back in time and choose to stay in any of the three hotels on the National Register of Historic Places.
-The oldest hotel in the county is The Hotel Wolf, serving guests since 1893 in Saratoga, Wyoming.
-Passengers on the stages running south from Walcott Junction or north from Encampment, Wyoming used it as a place to rest and eat.
+A large draw to Carbon County is the history, legend and lore of it’s western past.
+When you visit Carbon County, you can step back in time and stay in one of the three hotels on the National Register of Historic Places.
+The oldest hotel in the county is The Hotel Wolf.
+Passengers on stage coaches used it as a place to rest and eat.
 The Historic Elk Mountain Hotel features an eclectic style with a touch of Victorian elegance and Country charm, and no two rooms are alike.
 The food there is pretty incredible as well!
 The Historic Virginia Hotel, was the biggest one between Denver and Salt Lake City back in 1911.
-This was the place for cowboys and railroad workers to rest and refuel, as well as serving as a central spot for business meetings and other gatherings.
-Today, you can return to those times in antique sleeping rooms or at the Shiloh Saloon, where bullet holes riddled throughout remind you of past shootouts.
+This was the place for cowboys and railroad workers to rest and refuel, as well as serving as a central spot for meetings and gatherings.
+Today, you can return to those times in antique sleeping rooms or at the Shiloh Saloon, where bullet holes riddled throughout remind you of past shootouts!

 Find Lodging and Plan Your Trip

 The best place to start planning your visit to Carbon County is at our website: https://www.wyomingcarboncounty.com

 We have a lodging and dining directory to help you find your perfect basecamp.
 You will also want to make sure to download our free area travel guide.
 Another popular resource is our collection of interactive maps which are especially great for outdoor recreation adventure planning.
 We also recommend checking out area videos which showcase specific adventure ideas and places to add to your travel itinerary.